67cole/dungeon_mania/assumptions.md

     -   Spiders can't spawn on edge of dungeon
     -   The max amount of spiders is 8
     -   A spider cannot spawn on or under a boulder
+    -   If a spider moves onto a player the player does not kill it

 Mercenary
     -   The mercenary's starting health is 3